 |email ||Email Address||string|

 Braze has three ways to export data to other services:

 Via Braze's Dashboard, you can export a CSV with up to 500,000 rows.
 To export a segment with over 500,000 users, you’ll need to use the export API, which places no limit on how much data you can export.
 You can import CSV files to Lytics via aLytics File Service.

 Export API allows large dataset to be exported to S3 buckets, which requires your S3 credentials to be added to Braze.
 More information can be found at Users by Segment Endpoint.
-This feature is currently not supported by Lytics.
+This can then be imported into Lytics via Amazon S3 Import.

 Webhooks triggered by events in Braze can be sent to Lytics representing real-time events within campaigns across multiple channels as email, push notification, and more.
 See Braze's documentation for Creating a Webhook.